Writers helping writers be the best they can be.

 The First Friday of the Month meetings create an atmosphere where writers can ask questions, share ideas, brainstorm, and tell of their recent achievements and issues.

-NOTE: Covid-19 has created the need to have Zoom First Friday meetings.
+NOTE: Because of Covid-19 and its variants, the First Friday meeting will continue to be virtual until it’s safe to meet face to face.
 If you’re interested in attending, use the email below and include your name and email for an invitation or click the button below to fill out an application.

 Board of Directors

 Betsy Schwarzentraub Director

 Cheryl Stapp Director

 Click on: 501(c)(3) Documents